Advance Care Planning

 Think about the future:

-• What would you want to happen if you become unwell?
+- What would you want to happen or not want to happen if you become unwell?

-• Who would speak for you if you could no longer speak for yourself?
+- Who would speak for you if you couldn’t speak for yourself?

 Step 2 - Talk